pingcap/docs-tidb-operator/en/faq.md

 In terms of the deployment topology relationship between the TiDB cluster and TiDB services, TiDB Operator supports the following three deployment modes.
 Each mode has its own merits and demerits, so your choice must be based on actual application needs.

-* Deploy the TiDB cluster and TiDB services in the same Kubernetes cluster of the same VPC;
+* Deploy the TiDB cluster and TiDB services in the same Kubernetes cluster of the same VPC.
-* Deploy the TiDB cluster and TiDB services in different Kubernetes clusters of the same VPC;
+* Deploy the TiDB cluster and TiDB services in different Kubernetes clusters of the same VPC.
 * Deploy the TiDB cluster and TiDB services in different Kubernetes clusters of different VPCs.

 ## Does TiDB Operator support TiSpark?